Dulshikamadushani/Final-Project/README.md

 ## How to reproduce the analysis
 1. Download this repository.
-2. Open `final-project.Rproj` in RStudio.
+2. Open `Final-project.Rproj` in RStudio.
-3. Make sure the data file is located at `Final project/Data file.csv`.
+3. Make sure the data file is located at `Final-project/Data file.csv`.
-4. Open `final_project.Rmd`.
+4. Open `final_project new.Rmd`.
 5. Knit the file to PDF or run all code chunks.

 ## Outputs